-My name’s Adam, I’m somewhere in my 40s, living in the UK (near Nottingham – the home of Robin Hood).
-I’ve a beautiful wife, a teenage daughter and twin boys of pre-school age.
+My name’s Adam, I’m in my late 40s, living in the UK near Nottingham – the home of Robin Hood.
+I’ve a beautiful wife, a teenage daughter and twin boys aged 7.

 And Love The Night Sky is my astronomy blog.

-Even now, I have vivid memories of coming home from school aged about 10 and impressing my mum with my new-found ability to list (in the correct order, no less) the nine - as it was then - planets in our solar system.
+Even now, I have vivid memories of coming home from school aged about 10 and impressing my mum with my new-found ability to list (in the correct order, no less) the planets in our solar system.

-I less vividly, because I was a little groggy at the time, recall jumping from my bed at some point in the night to the thrilling discovery of Halley’s comet blurring past my bedroom window.
-I was only 12 at the time, so you can see the excitement I had bubbling inside me to wake in the middle of the night just to see it!
-(I don’t mind telling you that I’m a little gutted that I’ll likely be dead at it’s next scheduled appearance.)
+I recall jumping from my bed at some point in the night to the thrilling discovery of Halley’s comet blurring past my bedroom window.
+I was only 12 at the time, so you can see how long I’ve had night sky excitement bubbling inside me!
+(I don’t mind telling you that I’m a little gutted that I’ll likely be dead at Halley’s next scheduled appearance.)

 Not long after, I was even thrilling my otherwise disinterested younger sister with the stunning rings of Saturn.

 I’ve owned a small refractor ever since then – but it’s spent more years living in the attic than out of it – and a collection of old astronomy books which I love for their miraculous photography and incomprehensible scales of time, size and distance.